-Grade checks will be completed at mid-term in the 1st quarter, then every two weeks until the end of the school year.
-Students not passing at mid-term time and the time of the following grade check will be ineligible until the coursework is completed in order to be passing.
+Grade checks will be completed at mid-term during each quarter.
+Students not passing at mid-term time will be ineligible until the coursework is completed in order to be passing.
 At the end of the quarter, students who are not passing are ineligible for a time period of two weeks.
 This two week time period goes into effect at the time the ineligibility comes out and is shared with the Activities Director, Dean of Students, administration, and staff.